Admissible surplus dynamics and the government debt puzzle

 The Feynman-Kac formula and pricing occupation time derivatives

 International Journal of Theoretical and Applied Finance 2(2):153–178, 1999.

-Dynamic Asset Pricing (EDFI, Spring 2020).
+Dynamic Asset Pricing (EDFI, Spring).
 This course provides an advanced introduction to the methods and results of dynamic asset pricing in continuous time.
-Topics include no-arbitrage restrictions on assets prices, portfolio and consumption choice problems, complete and incomplete markets equilibrium models with heterogenous agents, dynamic learning, optimization under portfolio constraints and non time additive preferences.
+Topics include no-arbitrage restrictions on assets prices, portfolio and consumption choice problems, complete and incomplete markets equilibrium models with heterogenous agents, dynamic learning, portfolio optimization under constraints, and non time additive preferences.